Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ### Location Column

-This column is used to dispalay a clickable location link pointing to the parent path of the node.
+This column is used to display a clickable location link pointing to the parent path of the node.

 You are going to use it with custom navigation or when displaying content from the sources like: